2020 International Conference

 Accessible Music: Creating Songs for Children with Autism | 7:00-8:00 pm

 Learn to create songs which are accessible, motivational and language appropriate.
 Participants will gain knowledge to concepts for using music to direct and hold attention for those with sensory and social deficiencies.
 Select activites with include percussion, melodic and string instruments.
+Please bring your guitars, shakers, bells or drums along for this interactive workshop.

 David Meyers has created a curriculum of “Accessible Music” benefitting children impacted by autism and other developmental disabilities.
 Known as RockonMusicSchool, his multi-instrumental program has logged 1,000+ sessions of special needs programming since its inception in 2017.
 David has written over 100 songs and has been on the Board of Directors for the Children’s Music Network.